-Urethral stricture could be defined as the narrowing of the urethra due to any reason.
-This problem may or may not impact the flow of urine out of the bladder.
+Urethral stricture could be defined as the narrowing of the urethra .
+This will impact the flow of urine out of the bladder.

 - Trauma caused by injury or accidents, consequently leading to damage to the urethra or bladder